FlowFuse/website/src/blog/2024/01/sentiment-analysis-with-node-red.md

 # Building a Form in Dashboard 2.0

-In this system, we will analyse the sentiment of text content obtained from the user, for that we are going to build a user interface using Dashboard 2.0 and Node-RED.
+In this system, we will analyse the sentiment of text content obtained from the user.
+For this we are going to build a user interface using Dashboard 2.0 and Node-RED.

 1. Install Node-RED Dashboard 2.0.
 Follow these [instructions](https://dashboard.flowfuse.com/getting-started.html) to install.
 2. Create your first group, page, theme, and base.